liferay/liferay-docs/develop/tutorials/articles/25-frontend-customizations/02-overriding-core-jsps.markdown

             return "META-INF/jsps/";
         }

-Next override the `getCustomJsps` method returning the custom JSPs loaded in the activate method.
+Next override the `getCustomJsps` method, returning the custom JSPs loaded in the activate method.

         @Override